vpro/poel/README.md

 Running `./mvnw spring-boot:run` should do the trick!
 If you have a local installation of Apache Maven 3.x, you can also use `mvn` instead of the supplied `mvnw` script.

-After starting up the poel should at live at [localhost:8080](http://localhost:8080/)
+After starting up the poel should be live at [localhost:8080](http://localhost:8080/)

 ## Adding front end (vendor) resources